How To Choose The Right Neck Pillow

 Why Know How To Choose The Right Neck Pillow?

-Videotape studies show that adults change their body position an average of 11 to 13 times per night.
+Adults change their body position an average of 11 to 13 times per night.
 A majority of sleep time spent lying on the side, however, adults only spend 59-73% of their sleep in the side lying position, indicating that up to 41% of sleep is in the back position.
 This should be kept in mind when choosing a pillow that is specifically designed for one sleeping position.
-A side sleeping pillow may cause problems for those who change positions during the night into a back sleeping position.
+A side sleeping only pillow may cause problems for those who change positions during the night into a back sleeping position.
 Ultimately, a pillow should allow the free motion of position changes during the night relevant to studies indicating positional changes are usually not a conscious movement.

 There are many factors that influence the number of movements during sleep.
 Illnesses which affect sleep, like sleep apnea, caffeine and heavy meals before bed increase sleep movements, alcohol decreases motion initially and increases movement during the later sleep, and dreams.
 Uncomfortable bedding affects movements along with the level of comfort, which may be related to temperature, unfamiliar surroundings, noise, anxiety and stress.